Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Deutsche Bahn offer the Mobility Service, where staff will help you board, disembark or change trains.
 Staff will also answer any questions or assist with any queries to make your journey easier.

-Cheap train tickets from Gotha to Essen Hbf
+How do I find cheap train tickets from Gotha to Essen Hbf?

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.